Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Stamford, CT.
-Research shows that solar panels increase home value by 4.1% on average across the United States.
+Yes, solar panels increase home value in Stamford.
+Research from Zillow shows solar panels increase home value by 4.1% on average across the United States.
+For a median Stamford home valued around $500,000, this could mean an additional $20,500 in resale value.

 Yes, solar is financially worth it in Stamford.
-With Connecticut’s high electricity rates at 28.8¢/kWh—75% above the national average—solar systems typically pay for themselves in about 5 years through utility bill savings.
+With electricity rates at 28.8¢/kWh—75% higher than the national average—a typical system pays for itself in about 7 years.
+After that, you’re generating free electricity for the remaining lifespan of your panels.